bocan/my-aws-eks/README.md

 * Cost to remain as low as possible.
 * Ideally, I want this project to always run with the latest Terraform - though this requires compatibility with the public AWS terraform modules.
+* Helm is the tool of choice for installing into the cluster - Convince me otherwise.

 ## Installation.